Daniel (Dan) Hickmott

-I am an educator with professional experience in digital technologies education, research and software engineering.
-I'm a versatile and adaptive problem solver who enjoys working with technology and people on projects that aim to have a positive impact.
+I am an educator with experience in digital technologies education, research and software engineering.
+I am a versatile and adaptive problem solver who enjoys working with technology and people on projects that aim to have a positive impact.

 I completed my PhD in Education at the University of Newcastle, Australia in 2020.
-The focus of my PhD research was on the design and evaluation of a professional learning program for K-6 school teachers learning and teaching computer coding.
-You can read more about the program I ran on this page and you can also download my thesis from the NOVA repository.
+The focus of my PhD research was on the design and evaluation of a professional learning program for K-6 school teachers learning and teaching computer coding, called Coding in Stage 3.
+You can read more about the program on the Coding in Stage 3 program page.
+You can also view my thesis on the university's OpenResearch website.

 Research Interests